-The basic rule is that a verbal contract is just as enforceable as a written one, depending upon a few provios (which I will get to in a moment.)
+The basic rule is that a verbal contract is just as enforceable as a written one, depending upon a few provisos (which I will get to in a moment.)
 To create a contract, verbal or written, you need three things:

 1. An offer: An offer has to be clear and unambiguous to create the basis of an enforceable contract.
 “I would like to buy 100 widgets from you and will pay $1 a unit.”
 That is an offer.
-But, “I need about 100 widgets” is not.
+But “I need about 100 widgets” is not.

 2. An acceptance of that offer: “Great, I can definitely get you those 100 widgets at $1 a unit and can deliver them in a week.”
 Acceptance.
 “I’ll see what I can do.”
 Not an acceptance.

-3. Consideration – a bargained for exchange, “this for that”: This is the toughest of the three to understand, and it was for us in law school too.
+3. Consideration – a bargained for exchange, “this for that”: This is the toughest of the three to understand, and it was for us in law school, too.
 Essentially, the idea is that to create a contract, both sides have to agree to give up something.
-I agree give up $100 and you agree to give up 100 widgets.
+I agree to give up $100 and you agree to give up 100 widgets.

 But this is not consideration: I say, “Don’t worry about the price, I have extra widgets and will give them to you.”
 Only one side is making a promise in that case, and the other side is giving up nothing.
 So, no consideration = no contract.